“and you are complete in Him, who is the head of all principality and power.”

 “and you are complete in Him”

-We can translate this phrase “you have come to fullness of life.”
-The emphasis in the Greek is upon the abiding results of our position in Christ.
+We can translate this phrase as “you have come to fullness of life.”
+The emphasis in Greek is upon the abiding results of our position in Christ.
 The believer permanently holds that position before God from the moment of his salvation.

 Every Christian at the moment of salvation receives this fullness.
-This is God’s estimate of us.
+“Fulness” is God’s estimate of us.
 God views us as pardoned and as righteous as Christ is righteous.
 We are with him in his life, sonship, heirship, glory, and merit.
-God accomplishes this at the moment of salvation, and it remains true until we stand in the presence of God.
+God accomplishes this at the moment of salvation, and it remains valid until we stand in the presence of God.
 We do not receive Christ on the installment plan.
 We receive a complete Savior and complete results of our salvation at the moment we come to know him.
 We may appreciate him more as we grow in him; however, we do not receive more of him.

 “In Him” means in union with Jesus Christ.
-This is the believer’s position before God.
+This union is the believer’s position before God.
 As God views us, he looks at us exactly like he would look at Christ–perfect.
 We are not perfect in our experience, but our position or status quo before God forever.
 We share his fullness.
 From God’s viewpoint, nothing is wanting in us because of Christ.
 Jesus fully meets every demand of God for us.

 When we understand our position before God in Christ, we are free to glorify the Lord.